mfruzan/CoreDetector/Manual.md

 Genome3 /dir/to/fasta/files/g3.fa
 ```

-We have provided in our GitHub an file that lists the genomes we will use in the next section "example/genomes.txt".
+We have provided in our GitHub a file that lists the genomes we will use in the next section "example/genomes.txt".
 In this file genome 1 becomes the query and the remainder genomes become the subjects.

 ## <a name="options"></a>3.
 CoreDetector usage